Rent Control: What Is It + How Does it Work

 How Does Rent Control Work?

-Every area works differently, but in New York City, tenants must have lived in the building continuously since July 1, 1971, in a building constructed before 1947.
-However, the leaseholder can pass down the unit to their children if they also lived in the rent-controlled apartment for at least two consecutive years.
-But when a tenant moves out and their child doesn't request what’s known as “succession rights,” their rent-controlled apartment can be removed from rent regulations altogether, and a landlord can charge market value.
+For example, in New York City, tenants must have lived in the building continuously since July 1, 1971, in a building constructed before 1947.
+The leaseholder can also pass down the unit to their children if they lived in the rent-controlled apartment for at least two consecutive years.
+But when a tenant moves out and their child doesn't request “succession rights,” their rent-controlled apartment can be removed from rent regulations altogether, and a landlord can charge market value.

 Properties Exempt From Rent Control